josephheinz/SparxECS/README.md

 ## Overview

-SparxEcs is a simple and efficient ECS framework designed to help you manage entities and their components with minimal boilerplate and high performance.
+SparxECS is a simple and efficient ECS framework designed to help you manage entities and their components with minimal boilerplate and high performance.
 It supports:

 - Dynamic entity creation and deletion
 - Generic component registration and management